JT-OliverWolf/StatProject/README.md

 # StatProject
 This project is part of Statistics for Computer Engineering Applications at Kasetsart University.

-The instruction of the project, and the format of the report are given by the instructor.
+The instructions for the project and the format of the report are given by the instructor.

-In order to answer the question in the report, the instructor wanted us to show the graph and try finding the insight from the data.
+In order to answer the question in the report, the instructor wanted us to show the graph and try to find insight from the data.

-In this project the coding language and the library used are Python(numpy,pandas,seaborn,matplotlib) to analyze and plot all data.
+In this project, the coding language and the library used are Python (numpy,Pandas,seaborn,matplotlib) to analyze and plot all data.

 All results are in the report file.

-All the data are from the instructor Asst.
-Prof. Dr. Supaporn Erjongmanee So I can't publish the data.
+All the data are from the instructor, so I can't publish the data.